seanredmond/marcxella/README.md

     > record.field("100", "a").first.to_s
      => "$aButler, Octavia Estelle"

+For compatability, control fields have `#subfield` and `#subfields` methods, which always return an empty array.

 If you want to get multiple fields at once, you can pass an array: